Shiva30jun/SEP_Group_Project/SchoolRepairs.md

    - Schedule regular reviews of maintenance data to inform decision-making.
    - Configure the system to send alerts to relevant staff when maintenance issues are reported or when KPIs exceed predefined thresholds.

+**Outcome:**
+Implementing this centralized reporting system will enhance maintenance efficiency, reduce response times, and improve the overall condition of WRDSB public school facilities.